zakrywilson/abstractive-summarization/README.md

 # Abstractive Summarization
 Automatic abstractive summarization for news articles.

-## How to use
+## How to run
 1. Download repository.
-2. `cd /path/to/abstractive-summarization-master`
+2. Install directory:
+    1. `> cd /path/to/abstractive-summarization-master`
-3. `> ./setup [path/to/target/directory]`
+    2. `> ./setup [path/to/target/directory]`
         1. Project will moved to the target directory.
         If no target directory is specified, project is installed in working directory.
         2. Stanford JARs will be downloaded into `lib` directory.
-4. `> ./demo`
+3. Run demo: `> ./demo [arguments]`
+    * If no arguments are specified, an excerpt on Tolstoy's biography (`./resources/article-tolstoy.txt`) will be summarized for the demo.
+    * If any arguments are specified for `demo`, the default text file will be ignored.

+### Optional arguments

+`-h  or  --help ..........
+Help`

+`-f  or  --file [filename] Path to file, containing body of text to be summarized`

+`-m ....................
+Write metadata to file`

+`-s ....................
+Write summary to file`

 ## How it works
 1. Program reads in file.